From Emory Report

 The best way to launch a new word is to pretend that it isn’t new and just start using it, says Mikhail Epstein, an Emory professor of cultural theory and Russian literature.

 Epstein recently published “PreDictionary: An Exploration of Blank Spaces in Language.”

 “Predictionary means a draft, a germ of a dictionary,” he says.
-And it refers to a collection of predictions about new words that are emerging from the book to fill in gaps of meaning.
+And it refers to a collection of predictions about new words that he hopes will emerge from the book to fill in gaps of meaning.

 Happiness, for instance, is such a high-pressure word, referring to a largely unsustainable state.